pivotal-cf/docs-on-demand-service-broker/operating.html.md

 * the `broker` job from on-demand-service-broker
 * your service adapter job from your service adapter release

-The instance group should have a persistent disk, and only one instance.
+The broker is stateless and does not need a persistent disk.
 The VM type can be quite small: a single CPU and 1 GB of memory should be sufficient in most cases.
-The persistent disk can also be small; the broker stores a few hundred bytes per service instance.

 An example snippet is shown below: